comp426-2022-fall/a99-team-32/README.md

 #### 12/04
 - Decide on OpenWeather API, pulling from current weather data
+- Figure out how the Current Weather Data API and Geolocating API work
 - Decide on weather variables of interest
 - Start on back end
 - Start on database